 Alaska’s arctic coast is a storied region.
-It remains home to Inupiat Eskimos and, over the years, has attracted whalers, mineral-seekers, and adventurers, all chasing their fortunes.
+Home to Inupiat Eskimos for thousands of years and, more recently, has attracted whalers, mineral-seekers, and adventurers, all chasing their fortunes.
 It is a region of stunning beauty and richness.
 Seals haul-out on the arctic pack ice, which lodges on shore, in places 30’ high.
 Thousands of waterfowl collect in the lagoons and river deltas to rear their young.
-Tens of thousands of sea ducks migrate along this coast in July.
+Tens of thousands of sea ducks migrate along this coast in summer.
 Caribou stampede to the coast to avoid insect pests further inland.
 Long gravel barrier islands are littered with sun-bleached driftwood–among it, the remains of those who have come before.
 It is an austere landscape, suddenly vibrant and teeming with life during the short summer.

 This arctic canoe trip will explore the rich and interesting arctic coast for a week.
 This stretch of the coast is protected by barrier islands and the sea ice, making the paddling safe and relatively easy.
 With ample time and endless daylight we can roam the tundra and coast watching the abundant wildlife, gaze for hours at the view in changing light, and learn about life on this rugged coast.
 This is an ideal trip for birders, photographers or anyone wanting to see this enchanting coast.